How to Organize Construction Submittals

 Create a submittal management system that keeps your project on track

 Submittals are the documentation backbone of construction quality.
 A disorganized submittal process leads to delayed approvals, wrong materials, and rework.
+Mismatches between submittals and project specifications are one of the most common sources of change orders.
 Here's how to set up and maintain a submittal system that works.

 Step 1: Create a Submittal Register

-Start by extracting all submittal requirements from the specifications:
+Start by extracting all submittal requirements from the specifications.
+This pairs well with a thorough shop drawing review process:

 Step 2: Establish a Numbering System